AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/event-notifications.md

   All groups inherit system notifications by default, but group administrators might be able to change some configurations on the group level, if allowed by the Workfront administrator, as explained in the next bullet item below.

-* **Group level**: A group administrator can configure an event notification for groups they manage after a Workfront administrator unlocks this ability for groups. (missing or bad snippet) For more information, see [View and configure event notifications for a group](view-and-configure-event-notifications-group.md).
+* **Group level**: A group administrator can configure an event notification for groups they manage after a Workfront administrator unlocks this ability for groups.
+If there are any groups above the group you manage, their administrators can also do this for your group.
+The same is true for Workfront administrators (for any group).
+For more information, see [View and configure event notifications for a group](../../administration-and-setup/manage-groups/create-and-manage-groups/view-and-configure-event-notifications-group.md).

   >[!NOTE]
   >